 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has developed a contingency plan that supported the acceleration of programming to get back on track following the COVID-19 lockdown.
 The country carried out SBC including with tv and radio spots and posters as part of awareness-raising activities to enhance treatment seeking.
-The post-campaign survey was completed by the end of December 2020.
-The country is scaling up case management in 2021 through the new Global Fund grant with delivery of ACTs and RDTs
+The country is scaling up case management in 2021 through the new Global Fund grant with delivery of ACTs and RDTs leading to sufficient stocks